Skip to main content

 Algorithm used for signature token generation

 Currently, we use the HMAC SHA256 algorithm for generating the signature token.
+The signature token generated is in a hexadecimal format.
 The algorithm name is also sent pre-pended to the signature token header, so the value for the myKaarma-signature-token received on your end will look something like: sha256=GENERATED_SIGNATURE_TOKEN

 Sample cURL for an event